AIPractioner/Churn-Project/README.md

 Deployment - A discussion of either the hypothetical deployment of the model or the actual deployment of the model if it has been deployed.

 Discussion and conclusions – address the problem statement and recommendation.

+The Kaggle dataset has been copied to this repo.
+It is named ecommdataset